HeribertoUroza/daily_ui/README.md

 ### ::005 Design an app icon.
 What best represents the brand or product?
 Or is it incredibly unique?
 Does it look great at a distance and does it stand out when put on your home screen alongside other apps?

 ### ::006 Design a user profile and be mindful of the most important data, names, imagery, placement, etc. Is it for a serious profile?
 A social profile?
 (It's up to you!)

+### ::007 Design settings for something.
+Is it for security or privacy settings?
+Game settings?
+What is it and what's important?
+(It's up to you!)

 <br />
 <hr />